Rheology

+Different materials exhibit diverse flow behaviors that can be described using various rheological models:

+Bingham Plastic Model: Describes materials that behave as a rigid body at low stresses but flow as a viscous fluid once the yield stress is exceeded.

+Herschel-Bulkley Model: Extends the Bingham model to include shear-thinning or shear-thickening behaviors, useful for modeling materials like toothpaste or blood.

+Carreau-Yasuda Model: Describes shear-thinning behavior over a wide range of shear rates, often applied to polymer solutions and biological fluids.

 Rheology generally accounts for the behavior of non-Newtonian fluids by characterizing the minimum number of functions that are needed to relate stresses with rate of change of strain or strain rates.
 For example, ketchup can have its viscosity reduced by shaking (or other forms of mechanical agitation, where the relative movement of different layers in the material actually causes the reduction in viscosity), but water cannot.
 Ketchup is a shear-thinning material, like yogurt and emulsion paint (US terminology latex paint or acrylic paint), exhibiting thixotropy, where an increase in relative flow velocity will cause a reduction in viscosity, for example, by stirring.
 Some other non-Newtonian materials show the opposite behavior, rheopecty (viscosity increasing with relative deformation), and are called shear-thickening or dilatant materials.
-Since Sir Isaac Newton originated the concept of viscosity, the study of liquids with strain-rate-dependent viscosity is also often called Non-Newtonian fluid mechanics.
+Since Sir Isaac Newton originated the concept of viscosity, the study of liquids with strain-rate-dependent viscosity is also often called non-Newtonian fluid mechanics.

 The experimental characterisation of a material's rheological behaviour is known as rheometry, although the term rheology is frequently used synonymously with rheometry, particularly by experimentalists.
 Theoretical aspects of rheology are the relation of the flow/deformation behaviour of material and its internal structure (e.g., the orientation and elongation of polymer molecules) and the flow/deformation behaviour of materials that cannot be described by classical fluid mechanics or elasticity.